DGAP-PVR : Obotech Acquisition SE: Release according to article 11 paragraph 6 of the Luxembourg transparency law and section 40 paragraph 1 of the German securities trading act (WPHG) | MarketScreener

 B 1: Financial Instruments according to Art.
 12(1)(a) of the Transparency Law

-Type of financial instrument Expiration Conversion that may be acquired if the voting
+Type of financial instrument Expiration Exercise/ that may be acquired if voting

 consummation of